aerickt/steno-dictionaries/README.md

  - `TKEUS/SOFLS` → dissolves
  - `TKEUS/SEU/PHEU/HRAR` → dissimilar

+> Of course, if it makes sense to you to disregard this exception then feel free to add entries such as `TK*EU/SEU/PHEU/HRAR` → dissimilar to your dictionary.

 ##### The problem of the vowel/consonant "R"

 When it comes to vowels that are combined with a final `-R`, it may be necessary to use suffix strokes and/or the `KWR` linker in order to preserve the phonetics of the vowel.
 For example, the word "carry" would have to be written as `KAEUR/KWREU` as the R changes the sound of the vowel and thus should be kept in the first stroke.

 If the R was treated as a consonant it was instead split as "ca|rry", the outline could only be `KAEU/REU` or `KA/REU`  which are not completely accurate to the pronunciatoin.
 Thus, if an R changes the sound of a vowel in a word, it is recommended to keep it with the vowel to preserve its sound and instead use the `KWR` linker to complete the next stroke.